anoma/anoma/docs/src/explore/prototypes/gossip-layer.md

 ###### Filter

 ##### Network behaviour
-The network behaviour is the part that react on network event.
-It creates a channel (e.g. `tokio::mpsc::channel`) with the intent gossip to communicate all intent it receive.
+The network behaviour is the part that reacts on network event.
+It creates a channel (e.g. `tokio::mpsc::channel`) with the intent gossip to communicate all intent it receives.

 ##### Rpc server
-If the rpc command line option is set it creates a tonic server that receive command from a client and send theses through a channel (e.g. `tokio::mpsc::channel`) to the the intent gossip.
+If the rpc command line option is set it creates a tonic server that receives command from a client and sends these through a channel (e.g. `tokio::mpsc::channel`) to the the intent gossip.

 #### Client